 Onboarding, offboarding and transitioning remote workers

-One of the first major tasks for HR leaders and managers in January 2021 will likely focus around onboarding new hires and transitioning existing workers into new roles.
+One of the first major tasks for HR leaders and managers in January 2021 will likely focus on onboarding new hires and transitioning existing workers into new roles.
 January is the most popular month for job changes, so preparing for this influx of largely remote workers means HR leaders need to streamline a variety of processes while drawing on data analytics to ensure their efforts are effective.

 Automating these processes with worksheets can save HR administrators a great deal of time, disseminating policies, culture, expectations for the role and any points of contact the new hire should be aware of.
 HR admin tools allow managers to tailor these processes to cater for various requirements, for instance updating roles and contacts for employees crossboarding to another department.